Bioconductor/BioC2023/README.md

 # Disclaimer

-This template was created using the modified.
+This template was created using the modified [hugo-universal-theme](https://github.com/devcows/hugo-universal-theme).
-[hugo-universal-theme](https://github.com/devcows/hugo-universal-theme).
 See the [demo web site](https://themes.gohugo.io/theme/hugo-universal-theme/), the original [github repository](https://github.com/devcows/hugo-universal-theme)